Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 Primary Stakeholders:

-Enviromental Protection Agency (EPA): Organization Responsible for monitoring and regulating vehicle emissions, the EPA has a vested interest in understanding the enviormental impact of electric and traditional vehicles on GHG emissions.
+Environmental Protection Agency (EPA): Organization Responsible for monitoring and regulating vehicle emissions, the EPA has a vested interest in understanding the environmental impact of electric and traditional vehicles on GHG emissions.

 Secondary Stakeholders:

-Consumers: Interested in understanding the enviormental impact of their vehicle choices and the fuel efficiency performance of different vehicle types and manufacturers.
+Consumers: Interested in understanding the environmental impact of their vehicle choices and the fuel efficiency performance of different vehicle types and manufacturers.

 ## 2. Prepare